jsxgraph/moodleformulas_jsxgraph/README.md

       formulas.set(3, p[3].Y());
     };

-    // Whenever the construction is altered, the values of the points are sent to formulas. board.on('update', function () {
+    // Whenever the construction is altered the values of the points are sent to formulas. board.on('update', function () {
         setValues();
     });